decsys/decsys/docs/docs/users/webhook/configuration.md

 Remember, you can always go back to edit or delete webhooks.
 This flexibility allows you to modify your webhook configurations as your survey needs change or evolve.

-## Event Types in Decsys Webhooks
-### **All Events**
-- **Trigger on All Events:** Activates webhooks for every page navigation event.
-This option provides a comprehensive monitoring tool across the entire application workflow.
-Since Page Navigation is currently the only event type, selecting this option effectively monitors all possible events within the system.

-### **Customize Events**
-- **Page Navigation:** This category offers two distinct configurations for more targeted monitoring:

-  - **Target Specific Pages:** Allows for focused monitoring on selected pages or specific types of navigation events.
-By specifying source pages as trigger filters, webhooks can be tailored to activate for particular segments of the survey, such as crucial decision points or form submission pages.

-  - **All Page Navigation:** When 'Page Navigation' is selected without specifying any source pages, the webhook will trigger for all page navigation events across the application.
-This configuration essentially mirrors the 'All Events' option given the current scope of event types.